jakobtroidl/OpenVinoClassification/Readme.md

 **Troubleshoots**
  - reinitialize OpenVino using `source /opt/intel/openvino/bin/setupvars.sh`
+ - if you can an error similar to `cant initialize NC device, does not appear after boot` try to unplug the Neural Compute Stick and plug it in again.
+This will solve the error 90% of the time.

 ## How to use the OpenVino based Classification Service
 (at Daniel: now it gets interesting for you! ;) )

-- classification service can be called via the `main.sh` file in the root. the general syntax of this command is as follows: `main.sh arg1_input arg2_device`
+- classification service can be called via the `main.sh` file in the root.
+The general syntax of this command is as follows: `main.sh arg1_input arg2_device`
     - `arg1_input`: can be a path pointing to a single .jpg or .mp4 file or a path pointing to a folder of .jpg images
     - `arg2_device`: specifies the target device on which you want to interfer the service.
 It can either be `CPU` or `MYRIAD`
     - all results are written in the results folder.
 There are two .csv files containing information about the detection results and two folder containing the annotated images/videos

-- evaluation: todo
+- evaluation based on model performance (FPS/latency) can be studied using the `benchmark_app` inside the `source_pkg`folder.
+The general syntax of this command is as follows: `benchmark_app -i input_path -m model_to_evaluate -d device`
+- `-i input_path`: can be a path to an image or video
+- `-m model_to_evaluate`: should be a path to the .xml file of a model (can be found in the model folder)
+- `-d device`: should be either `CPU` or `MYRIAD`depending on which platform you want to evaluate the performance

 ## !!
 Specific information for Daniel !!
-I already did all setup setup.
+I already did all the setup on the server.
 All you need to do is to execute some commands and have a look at the results.

-- In order to use my framework login to the server and navigate to `/home/jtroidl/OpenVINO_ClassificationService/`.
+- In order to use my framework, login to the server and navigate to `/home/jtroidl/OpenVINO_ClassificationService/`.
 Please ask Theodor to get access to my home directory.
 - I already craeted a data/ folder with some sample data including your historic videos and the UTK face dataset, which I used to evaluate my work
 - to test the main functionality using the CPU call